Key Takeaways:

 This StreetEasy Home School video covers what NYC home buyers should know about closing costs.

-Closing costs may cover a real estate attorney, bank attorney, mortgage origination fee, appraisal fee, tax escrow, mortgage recording tax, recording fee, title insurance, and more.
-Some co-ops charge what’s called a flip tax, which can be pricey, and some new development condos have additional closing costs, such as a transfer tax.
+Closing costs usually cover a real estate attorney, bank attorney, mortgage origination fee, appraisal fee, mortgage recording tax, title insurance, and more.
 If you purchase a home costing $1M or more, you’ll have to pay a mansion tax of 1-4%.
-And don’t forget the cost of renovations, if that’s also part of your homeownership journey.
+And don’t forget the cost of renovations, if that’s also part of your buying journey.

 “There are always unexpected fees, so it’s always worth asking upfront,” says Fabbri.
 “A good broker will find out everything for you before you even consider an offer.”

-Timing the market is tricky, but no matter how it’s behaving, the right time to buy will always be whenever it’s right for you.
-If you’re financially ready, and you want or need to move soon due to life changes — a new job, a growing family, etc. — it may be as good a time as any to start the process.
+Timing the market is tricky, but no matter what’s happening, the right time to buy will always be whenever it’s right for you.
+If you’re financially prepared, and you need to move soon due to life changes — a new job, a growing family, etc. — it may be as good a time as any to start the process.

-That said, there are a few rules of thumb buyers can follow.
-NYC real estate is seasonal, and typically, inventory peaks between April and June and then bubbles up again in October.
+There are a few rules of thumb buyers can follow.
+The NYC market is highly seasonal, and typically, inventory peaks between April and June and then bubbles up again in October.
 Price cuts also rise in the spring and fall, especially after Memorial Day and Labor Day.
 You can observe these trends when looking at historical data using the StreetEasy Data Dashboard.

 Interested in buying a home in NYC?
 Get in touch with our complimentary StreetEasy Concierge to learn about the NYC buying market and more.

-The standard down payment on an NYC home is in line with the rest of the country: 20%, which leaves 80% to financing.
-Many co-ops have stricter requirements, such as only allowing 75% financing (a 25% down payment).
-Some new development condos will allow up to 90% financing, making homeownership a little more accessible to a first-time home buyer.
+The standard down payment on an NYC home is in line with the rest of the country: 20%, leaving 80% to financing.
+Some co-ops have stricter requirements, such as only allowing 75% financing (a 25% down payment).
+Some condos will allow up to 90% financing, making homeownership a little more accessible to first-time home buyers.

-However, economic uncertainty has changed things.
+But economic uncertainty has changed things.
 “Many co-ops have changed their financing policy,” says Steven Goldschmidt, Senior Vice President of Coldwell Banker Warburg.
-“They are reducing the maximum allowable financing and requiring buyers to put up more equity.
+“They’re reducing the maximum allowable financing and requiring buyers to put up more equity.
 For example, some co-ops that allowed up to 80% financing have now reduced the maximum to 70%.”

 Condos, though more expensive overall, may require as little as 10% down.

 Banks may also ask for a larger down payment.
-While many are still looking for a buyer to make a 20% down payment, other banks require more.
-And some banks will finance as much as 90% of a purchase price of up to $3.5 million.
+While many are still looking for a 20% down payment, other banks require more.
+Some will finance as much as 90% of a purchase price up to $3.5 million.

-Regardless of what is required, the general wisdom is that the more money you can put down, the better.
+Regardless of requirements, the general wisdom is that the more money you can put down, the better.
 “Someone paying all cash or only financing 50% or less will have more leverage in negotiating with a serious seller,” says Fabbri.

-Whether or not you’re a first-time home buyer, it’s essential to get preapproved for a mortgage when shopping for a home.
-Preapproval is a formal process in which a mortgage broker determines if you qualify for a mortgage of a specific value.
-Sellers strongly prefer a preapproved buyer, and it can give you an edge when an apartment has multiple offers.
+Whether you’re a first-time or repeat buyer, it’s essential to get preapproved for a mortgage when shopping for a home.
+Preapproval is a formal process in which a mortgage lender determines if you qualify for a mortgage of a certain value.
+Sellers strongly prefer a preapproved buyer, and it can give you an edge when a home has multiple offers.
 Note that preapproval is not the same as prequalification — the latter is less formal and doesn’t hold as much weight.

-“Being preapproved will give you the upper hand over another buyer who isn’t,” says Alexander Boriskin, an agent with Douglas Elliman.
+“Being preapproved will give you the upper hand over another buyer who isn’t,” says Alexander Boriskin, a licensed real estate salesperson with Douglas Elliman.
 “Sure, they can get preapproved at the request of the seller.
 But the person who comes in and shows that they already have their ducks in a row will be considered less of a risk, in most scenarios.”

 Preapproval is also helpful for you, the buyer, because it gives you an idea of what you can afford based on the loan you qualify for.

 When buying a home in NYC, using a buyer’s agent can make the process a lot less stressful.
 Why?
 Because they do most of the work for you.
-“A buyer’s agent will handle all the details and keep you aware of any concerns or pitfalls,” says StreetEasy Expert Gerard Splendore of Coldwell Banker Warburg.
+“A buyer’s agent will handle all the details and keep you aware of any concerns or pitfalls,” says Gerard Splendore, a licensed associate real estate broker with Coldwell Banker Warburg.

 Video Thumbnail